joemogy/HoriSEOn-SEO/README.md

-# 02-challenge
+# HoriSEOn-SEO
 ## 01 HTML, CSS, and Git: Code Refactor

 ## Description
 Short discription

 --In this repository you will find the code to a website that I edited to meet the Acceptance criteria from the Client Horiseom
-(the client Horiseon is actually UofTbootcamp)
+(the client HoriSEOn)

-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")

-  I was given starter code in a folder called `Develop`, in which I modifed the code to complete the Challenge.
+  I was given starter code in a folder called `Develop`, in which I modifed the code to complete the Code.

 - What problem does it solve?